softwaresaved/ga_group_stats/README.md

-Given a set of URLs in a text file, a list of GA metrics to capture, and a start and end date, this tool provides the following website statistic reports for the given time period for those URLs:
+Given a set of URLs in a text file, a list of GA metrics to capture, and a start and end date, this tool provides the following website statistic reports in CSV format for the given time period for those URLs:

-* An overall, sorted summary of summed metrics per month
+* An overall summary of summed metrics per month
-* An overall, sorted summary of pageviews per page, including a list of URLs per page that are just variants of the same URL - i.e. they are the same page and should be counted as such
+* An overall, sorted summary of metrics per page, including a list of URLs per page that are just variants of the same URL - i.e. they are the same page and should be counted as such
-* Individual monthly reports of pageviews per page
+* Individual monthly reports of metrics (and page variants) per page

 It uses a pre-downloaded set of monthly GA data for the entire website, which currently exists for the period June 2015 - February 2017.
 Thus,